FRIDAY 13-9-24

 The little train and its coaches were all electric.
 I tell you, those Victorians were well ahead of the game.

 So more wandering around before conceding defeat and deciding to head for home.
 When we arrived back in the main entrance the staff were falling over themselves to ask if everyone had enjoyed their day there.
 Day?
 We barely managed a couple of hours.
-I confess I get in first when they looked as if they were going to ask me the same silly question and I asked if there was an alternative route back to the pub car park.
+I confess I got in first when they looked as if they were about to ask me the same silly question, and I asked if there was an alternative route back to the pub car park.
 There was and she explained what it was.
 That helped them to forget asking me that silly question, because if they had I swear I would have had a Victor Meldrew moment and told them EXACTLY what I thought of their venue and pricing.
 We were all spared that embarrassing moment.

-So after paying by card the parking fee of three pounds (I believe their parking machines which grabbed visitors around the waist spun them 180 degrees and shook the very last coinage from their pockets became too expense to maintain).
+So after paying by card the parking fee of three pounds (I believe their Victorian parking machines which grabbed visitors around the waist spun them 180 degrees and shook the very last coinage from their pockets became too expense to maintain).

 It didn't take too long to get back to the pub after which my darling woman has taken herself off for a lie down on the bed.

-So that's us done with the museums.
-Had Walt Disney built them he'd have made sure they were all next door to each other, that there was free transport between them all and you got to hug Mickey bloody Mouse.
+So that's us done with these museums.
+Had Walt Disney built them he'd have made sure they were all next door to each other, that there was free transport between them all and you also got to hug Mickey bloody Mouse.
 Unfortunately however those Victorian pioneers were so self centred they built their foundries and the like, all over the place.
-Resulting in there being numerous museums around here all available for one ticket price, and good luck in getting between them all.
+Resulting in there being numerous museums around here all available for one ticket price, and good luck to you in getting between them all.

 Tomorrow we're off down the road for a selfish 'Me Day' though I find The Chef is usually very good at taking an interest in wherever I drag her, and gets something out of it.
 If however she doesn't feel up to it she can have a lie down while I indulge myself for a little while.
 Then it's off to who knows where.
 From now on it's all about the weather versus what we'd like to do as well as if we actually feel like doing it.